 Ms. Wines has extensive experience working with students and youth with a history of trauma, including those involved in foster care, juvenile justice system, and social services, and is extremely excited to be a part of the SEL Fellows Academy in order to support the implementation of SEL and trauma-informed approaches throughout PWCS from the ground level.
 Being a part of an extensive network of expertise will allow for opportunity to create a culture within PWCS that treats the social and emotional well-being of school staff and students as a priority.
 Ms. Wines is a strong advocate on behalf of supporting mental wellness and social-emotional health initiatives for students, families, and school staff members because it creates the foundation needed for all individuals to heal, grow, and flourish.

-Meet the Inaugural 2021 Allstate Foundation Cohort of SEL Fellows
+Inaugural 2021-2022 Allstate Foundation Cohort of SEL Fellows

 Lesley Backofen